TrueMUNE/TrueMUNE/README.md

 - 👋 Hi, I’m Muhammed Nehan
-- 👀 I’m interested in Data Analytics.
+- 👀 I’m interested in Data Analysis.
 - 🌱 I’m currently mastering java and python.
 - 💞️ I’m looking to collaborate on me.
 - 📫 How to reach me - muhammednehan07@gmail.com